crystalschang/hull-conversations/README.md

 Replace `APPLICATION_ID`, `APPLICATION_SECRET` and `ORGANIZATION_URL` with the correct values which you can find in your [admin](http://hullapp.io).

-Open this new file in your browser. and fill the textare with:
+Open this new file in your browser and fill the textare with:

 ```json
 [